-To all the powderhounds who spent the summer praying for snow—your prayers have been answered.
-Ski season kicked off early in the United States this year when two Colorado ski resorts opened during the second weekend in October, weeks before the mid-November start typical of most ski areas.
+To all the powder-hounds who spent the summer praying for snow—your prayers have been answered.
+Ski season kicked off early in the United States this year when two Colorado ski resorts opened during October, weeks before the mid-November start typical of most ski areas.
 Thanks to advances in making snow and ideal early season temperatures, two more are poised to open this weekend, and others are projecting earlier-than-usual start dates as well.

-Two more ski areas are set to open this weekend.
-Loveland Ski Area in Clear Creek Country, Colorado, announced on October 22 that it would open on Friday, October 25.
+Other ski areas are set to open this week, including Loveland Ski Area in Clear Creek Country, Colorado, which will open on Thursday, November 3.
 The resort has a reputation for some of the best early season conditions in Colorado and has been hard at work making snow for the past few weeks.

-Copper Mountain in Colorado plans to start its 2019/2020 winter season on November 8.
+Copper Mountain in Colorado plans to start its 2022/2023 season on Monday, November 14.

 Of course, U.S. ski conditions and opening status can change quickly in the early season depending on temperature and weather; always check resort websites and social media accounts for the most up-to-date information.

-This article originally appeared online on October 17, 2019; it was updated on October 25, 2019, to include current information.
+This article originally appeared online in October 2019; it was updated on November 1, 2022, to include current information.